medsensio/ml-take-home/README.md

 The goal of the assignment is to train a model that can classify abnormal lung sounds in short audio clips.
 In short you will need to perform several steps:

  - **Read audio data into memory.** Data cleaning might be necessary.
-Source data is not of the highest quality, do not hesitate to remove data from the training set.
+Source data is not of the highest quality, do not hesitate to remove data that is not openable.
  - **Features engineering and selection**.
 What are the inputs to the model?
 If you are coming from a computer vision background, using [spectrograms](https://en.wikipedia.org/wiki/Spectrogram) is an easy way to turn the audio data into a computer vision task.
  - **Develop a cross-validation strategy**.
 How to make sure the model is not overfitting?
  - **Choose a method**.
 Deep learning, Hidden Markov Model, support vector machine or maybe random forests?